History of Nizhny Novgorod: Foundation

 In the Oka estuary formed a comfortable place to gather Murom and Suzdal armies for war against Volga Bulgaria.
 In 1220 Prince Yuri II of Vladimir conquered Bulgaria.
-The following year he decided to establish an important place for Russia and founded a city in the mouth of the Oka.
+The following year he decided to establish an important place for Vladimir-Suzdal and founded a city in the mouth of the Oka.

 The name of the city - Nizhny Novgorod, that is, the "Lower Newtown" - led historians to think about the existence of an older city.
 The hypothesis of the "Oldtown" was supported by historians.
 There were versions of the origin of the city from the Bulgars, Mordovian-Erzyas (Erzya language: "Obran osh") or Russians ("Suzdal old city").
-Archaeological data does not support any of the hypotheses.
-Since there are no earlier buildings on the territory of the Nizhny Novgorod Kremlin or in the vicinity of the city.
-They all are buried under Kremlin and old Kazansky railway station, and Trud factory ruins.
-They are in a higher level than the city today that is why Novgorod is Nizhny (Lower).
-Pavel Melnikov-Pechersky wrote: The Erzya city gave shelter to Andrey Bogolyubsky's son Mstislav in 1171 after his unsucceful raid on Volga Bulgaria.
-He came and raised the city couple of years later.
+Archaeological data does not support any of the hypotheses, since there are no earlier buildings on the territory of the Nizhny Novgorod Kremlin or in the vicinity of the city.

 The adjective "lower" (Nizhny) appeared in the city's name in later chronicles.
 There are several assumptions about its appearance: